• HOME

 • GET INVOLVED

-Co-creating an Outcome Measure For sOcial RoboTs in dementia care (COMFORT)
+Co-creating an Outcome Measure For Social

 Why is this research important?

 Social robots have the potential to improve independence and quality of life for persons living with dementia and their care partners.
 Although these devices are being deployed in many age-related contexts, tools that measure the impact of social robots in dementia care are lacking.
 This makes it difficult to determine whether social robots are truly useful and to compare between different devices.
-The COMFORT project will develop a validated outcome measure that will inform best practices and policies for social robot use in dementia care.

 • People with lived experience of dementia and care partners.